CosmWasm/mesh-security-hackathon/README.md

 1. Deploy the contracts to Osmosis and Juno
 2. `x/gov` on Juno will tell the "Osmosis consumer contract" which `(connectionId, portId)` to trust
-3. `x/gov` will provide the "Osmosis consumer contract" with some JUNO tokens with which it can later delegate (This is a known hack... we discuss improvement below).
+3. `x/gov` will provide the "Osmosis consumer contract" with some JUNO tokens with which it can later delegate (This is a hacky solution to give the consumer contract OSMO to be able to stake... we discuss improvement below).
 4. A relayer connects the two contracts, the consumer contract ensures that the channel is made from the authorized `(connectionId, portId)` or rejects it in the channel handshake.
 It also ensures only one channel exists at a time.